ArshiaSaleem98/Phone-Catalogue-App/README.md

 - Open the Project that you have cloned into an IDE
 - Run the app by using the following Command:`docker-compose up`

-## Running the Application on Google Cloud using Cloud Run
+## Running the Application on Google Cloud Platform using Cloud Run